chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 # Sticky Protocol Identifiers

 In this section, we survey existing protocols developed inside and out of the IETF, and identify sticky protocol identifiers for each.
-A stick identifier is one that does not change across protocol "sessions," regardless of whether it is transmitted in the clear or not.
+A sticky identifier is one that persists across logically grouped data exchanges between a client and server.
 This may include state-generating servers or, commonly, client algorithm, software configuration, or device-specific fields.
-We categorize surveyed protocols by OSI layer at which they operate.
+We categorize surveyed protocols by the OSI layer at which they operate.
 Specifically, we focus on Link, Internet, Transport, Session, and Application layers.
 (Our taxonomy may not match traditional OSI models, though we consider it sufficiently representative.)

 ## Internet and Link Layer